MSA-LMC/DAT/README.md

 <img src="https://github.com/MSA-LMC/DAT/blob/main/model_structure.jpg" alt="Model Structure" width="1500"/>

 **Overall architecture of the proposed method**.
-Our DAT consists of two main modules: Modality-Group Fusion and DialogueAware Encoder.
+Our DAT consists of two main modules: _Modality-Group Fusion_ and _Dialogue-Aware Encoder_.
 Firstly, the Modality-Group Fusion module processes audio and visual features for both the participant and partner.
 Each feature is processed through a Transformer before being fused together.
 Subsequently, the Dialogue-Aware Encoder utilizes cross-attention to combine and encode information from both participants, focusing on contextual interactions to enhance engagement prediction.
 Finally, an MLP predicts continuous engagement levels frame-by-frame by utilizing the encoded features.

 ## Result